-Tower Dental is a CQC-regulated practice in Blackpool offering emergency dentist.
+Tower Dental is a CQC-regulated practice in Blackpool offering same-day emergency dental appointments.
 If you are in dental pain, have a dental abscess, a broken or chipped tooth, a lost filling or crown, or any other dental emergency — call 01253 353759 as early as possible.
 We will do everything we can to see you the same day at our Blackpool FY2 practice.
 Dental emergencies should never be left untreated — early treatment prevents small problems becoming serious, expensive ones.

 302a Devonshire Road, Blackpool FY2 0TW · 01253 353759